 Performance testing is an important stage of software quality assurance.
-There is no better way to check your software code reliability, locate bottlenecks in the system and eliminate any errors.
+There is no better way to check your software code reliability, locate system bottlenecks, and eliminate failures.
 One of the main goals of testing is to check whether the system as a whole or its individual modules meet the customer’s expectations.
-SAP performance testing service is required when the system is only being launched, in order to mitigate the risks.
+SAP performance testing service is required when the system is only being launched to mitigate the risks.
 It is also a must when the system has already been installed and is working, but any kind of problems occur.
 Another good idea is to do the testing when modifying SAP modules.

 Your methodology should contain the key elements of the testing process: load scripts, profiles, descriptions of test and production environments, target metrics and indicators, goals and objectives, as well as testing limitations.
 An important point is to confirm the performance testing methodology with the customer.
 Without having done that, don’t even start: business goals can be very different from how you see them.